-Today, while there are no general foreign investment controls, the background and nationality of a person acquiring a qualified participation in a financial institution may already be considered by FINMA in notification or approval processes or ongoing supervision.
-For example, FINMA investigated Venezuelan (potential) qualified shareholders of Banca Credinvest and reviewed whether they had a negative influence on the bank's strategy and operations, especially in the AML area (see the decision of the Federal Administrative Court B-5445/2019 of 15 September 2020).
+Already today, the background and nationality of a person acquiring a qualified participation in a financial institution may be considered by FINMA in notification or approval processes or ongoing supervision.
+For example, it investigated Venezuelan (potential) qualified shareholders of Banca Credinvest and reviewed whether they had a negative influence on the bank's strategy and operations, especially in the AML area (see the decision of the Federal Administrative Court B-5445/2019 of 15 September 2020).